wp-plugins/export-plus/readme.txt

 == Description ==

-The export tool that is built into WordPress limits how you can export your data by giving you a restrictive UI and very few options.
+The export tool built into WordPress limits how you can export your data by giving you a restrictive UI and very few options.
 This plugin fixes that by adding a new export page with more flexible options through the use of checkboxes.
 By using "Export Plus" you can easily export any selection of post types filtered by author, date and status across *all* of them, not just the built-in ones.

 See the plugin [screenshots](https://wordpress.org/plugins/export-plus/screenshots/) for the differences that "Export Plus" provides.